cats1040/BE_I_Project/README.md

 `cd BE_I_Project`

-3. Install dependencies:
+3. Install the frontend dependencies:

+`cd frontend`
 `npm install`

-4. Start the server:
+4. Install the backend dependencies:

+`cd backend`
+`npm install`

+5. Run the application:

+- Frontend (React app):
+    `cd frontend`
+    `npm run start`
+    This will start the React development server at `http://localhost:3000`

+- Backend (Node.js with Express):
+    `cd backend`
-`node server.js`
+    `nodemon server.js`

-5. Open your browser and go to:
+    This will start the backend server at `http://localhost:8080`

+6. Visit the app in your browser

 `http://localhost:3000`